 Purchase of the Welles Juice Press comes with 2 filter cloths/bags.
 Juice collecting bowl is not provided.

 The manufacturer gives a 1-year warranty on the hydraulic jack and a 10-year warranty on the frame.

 IF … you’re serious about juicing, usually juice in huge quantities for a big family (or for Gerson Therapy where you drink a glass of juice every hour), don’t mind the little extra effort, then this machine will be a worthy investment.
 It costs only a small fraction of the Norwalk Juicer.

 The superior juice quality ensures speedier healing and the ability to juice huge amount of juices that can be stored away (for up to three days in the fridge), also help save a lot of time and money.

 When considering the amount of effort you will have to go through, using a gear juicer, then a hydraulic press, you might also want to consider the superior juice extracted using a Green Power Kempo or the totally stainless steel Super Angel Juicers, which also provide high quality juice and very dry pulp, although not as dry as the hydraulic press (but close).

-If you’re new to juicing, no matter how enthusiastic you’re feeling, try a gear juicer first to see how you really like juicing every day.
+If you’re new to juicing, no matter how enthusiastic you’re feeling, try a slow juicer first to see how you really like juicing every day.
 Gear juicers are definitely way easier to operate and easy to wash up.
 If even by that juicing is a chore, then a hydraulic press juicer is definitely not for you.